Thursday, August 20, 2009

 I’m not saying that you must stop eating meat.
 All I am saying is that we women have a huge impact on the food choices of our families.
 So we can reverse the negative impact of a diet high in animal proteins over the next couple of years, to help Earth and our bodies recover.

-The meat industry is currently under a lot of pressure, because of the criticism against it, both because of the impact of cattle on increasing greenhouse gases, as well as because of the killer-diseases afflicting people living the ‘MacDonald’ lifestyle.
+The meat industry is currently under a lot of pressure, because of the criticism against it, both because of the impact of cattle on increasing greenhouse gases, as well as because of the killer-diseases afflicting people living the ‘Western’ lifestyle.
 Plant and animal protein are both made of essential amino acids, but diets high in animal proteins have been linked to an increase in cancer, cardiovascular disease and osteoporosis.
-However, you don’t need animals to get plenty of protein in your diet.
+However, you don't need animals to get plenty of protein in your diet.
 There are plenty of plants that can be eaten to ensure you get ample amounts of protein each day.

-As women who want to create a world where there is more love, greater beauty and more abundance, it should not be our intention to cause strain on anyone.
+As women who want to create a world where there is more love, greater beauty and more abundance, it should not be our intention to cause strain to anyone.
 However, if we slowly but surely change our shopping habits to include one portion of animal protein less and instead add one portion of plant protein into our shopping baskets every week, we are informing the market to change.
 In this way, cattle and other livestock farmers will have time to shift their production to include other products over time, without causing them economic distress.

 I’m not going to talk about the forms of animal protein available in detail.
 You know them all: meat, chicken, fish, eggs and dairy products like cheese.
-Instead, I’m going to focus on talking about plant protein, because this is an exciting new discovery for many of us!

 Soybeans

 Soya is known to have the highest content of protein per 100g, even more than any source of animal protein!
 I saw soya for the first time about 20 years ago.
 At that time it had been introduced as a ‘cheap-and-nasty’ meat substitute.
 I ate it once or twice, when my mom tried cooking it, but didn’t like the taste or the texture.
 Now I know that the brand that was available then was adding a lot of artificial flavouring to the soya to make it taste ‘like meat’.
 The next time I ate soya was in a vegan restaurant, while I was a student.
 There was tofu in my salad.
 I didn’t know that this was soya and had never tasted anything so tasteless and rubbery!
 Needless to say, the word ‘tofu’ filled me with apprehension ever since that experience.
+But things have come a long way since then!

 In China, the soya bean has been cultivated and used in different ways for thousands of years.
 Soya beans are very versatile: soya beans can be used as whole soya beans, soya sprouts, or processed as soya milk, tofu, tempeh, soya sauce, miso (soup condiment).
 You can read more about this online at www.soya.be.
+Soya is also used as ingredient for non-food products, such as candle wax and biodiesel!
+Soy candles are becoming more popular because they burn longer and healthier.

 I started seriously using soya as a protein in our diet about a year ago.
 Before then, it had been difficult for me to find it or use it.
 But then I had the amazing opportunity to visit a vegan community in Israel, that had started using soya as the base of their diet about 40 years ago.
 I’ve never seen such healthy, energetic and beautiful people!
-Their medical records have been carefully kept ever since they changed to a vegan diet and there is not a single case of cancer or high blood pressure among the community members that have been living on soya for almost 40 years now, despite the fact that those members are now in their 70’s.
-The children that have never eaten any meat are absolutely gorgeously healthy.
-This really convinced me to move from a vegetarian towards a vegan lifestyle over the next couple of years.
-What was also highly inspirational was the incredibly creative approach to using soya to create all kinds of delicious dishes, including soya ice-cream!
-Through trial and error, the women in this community especially have now invented ways of spicing soya and presenting it in such a way that they create any substitute for animal protein that you can think of… chicken casserole, roast beef, scrambled eggs… you name it, they’ve got it.
+Their medical records have been carefully kept ever since they changed to a vegan diet and there is not a single case of cancer or high blood pressure among the community members that have been living on soya for almost 40 years now.

 It had not been easy until last year to find soya products in mainstream supermarkets in South Africa, but just as I returned from Israel, products from a South African producer of soya products showed up on the supermarket shelves across the country.
 During my recent visits to the USA I’ve been on the look-out for soya products and was absolutely stunned by the variety that is already available, although mainly in shops specializing in organic and health foods.
 But overall, there is really no excuse in many parts of our beautiful world, not to switch to a meat-substitute made from soya at least once a week.
 You’ll find these products easy to use: just cook them as you would normally do the type of meat they are substituting.
 I do suggest, however, that you carefully read the labels on the packaging.
 Avoid anything with artificial colouring and flavouring or preservatives!